dessalines/essays/socialism_faq.md

 - [Supports US presence in the middle east as a "stabilizing force"](https://twitter.com/SpookySocialist/status/1367635044311957506?s=20)
 - [Says the US military needs to stay in Afghanistan.](https://www.youtube.com/watch?v=tcB_HklU7aA)
 - [Wishes the CIA would coup Russia to install a pro western regime.](https://twitter.com/SarcasmStardust/status/1469307746671550468?s=20)
+- [Vaush on Russia: "We need to starve russia out, sanction their leaders, cripple their economy, wait for them to bleed out, and then when they're ready to play ball, they'll be a nice, compliant country."]
 - [Wishes that Assange would be tortured to death in a CIA black site, because it would "trigger all the worst people on twitter."](https://twitter.com/SarcasmStardust/status/1470528366348582915?s=20)
 - [Admits he was an informant, and would rat out names to his higher-ups when he was in Antifa.](https://twitter.com/eshaLegal/status/1470533497253240839?s=20)
 - [Despite labeling himself as a socialist, he supports Neo-Keynesianism: "I feel like they have the answers."](https://www.reddit.com/r/Enough_Vaush_Spam/comments/n45u9q/i_feel_neokeyensian_economists_have_the_answer/)